 - -Organizing spectator parties.

 Find people who share your passion and sense of fun!
 It will make the whole experience a lot more rewarding and a lot less work.

-Each company plays one match per week on Sunday with results always due by end of day Sunday.
-Teams agree not to reveal results to anyone outside the team until they are posted publicly.
-Times are end of day for the West Coast (PST).
+Each company plays one match per week on Sunday between noon and 4pm pacific with results always due by end of day Sunday.

-Note: For this Season, we are introducing set match times and a one reschedule to non-Sunday policy.
-Please be available on Sundays!
+Note: Match times are set and we have a one reschedule to non-Sunday policy.
+Be available on Sundays!